University of Wisconsin Hospital and Clinics

-Qualifications: The ideal candidate will have completed a general surgery residency at an ACGME-accredited program.
-Excellent applicants who have completed training in emergency medicine, obstetrics/gynecology, orthopedic surgery, neurosurgery or anesthesiology at an ACGME-accredited program will be considered.
+Qualifications: Qualifications: The ideal candidate will have completed a general surgery residency at an ACGME-accredited program.
 We hope to recruit individuals that are self-driven, intellectually curious and creative, and are dedicated to optimizing the care of patients.
 Training with progressive independence and development of clinical leadership is a priority.
 Our goal is to provide a personalized training environment that meets the goals and needs of each fellow.

-Applications are accepted through the SAFAS system https://safas-sccpds.fluidreview.com/.
+Applications are accepted through the SAFAS system: https://safas.smapply.io/

 The optional second year specifically focuses on career development.
 While this year does provide opportunities for advanced operative experience and graduated independence, the main focus of the year is developing the fellow's interests in the areas of: